General

 The Club Office role includes editing the Club's monthly magazine,

-financial matters, budgeting and financial planning, motorsport
+bookkeeping and financial matters, budgeting and financial planning,

-events organisation, regalia trading, technical advice and support,
+motorsport events organisation, regalia trading, technical advice

-liaison, building maintenance, and other administrative duties.
+affiliates liaison, building maintenance, and other administrative

+duties.
 Club

 Office contacts